Roene/Backend-homework-week1/README.md

 First I added a welcome message for the weather in Haarlem in the .bashrc with this code
 > curl wttr.in/Haarlem

-You can change "Haarlem with any place you want.
+You can change "Haarlem" with any place you want.

 ## Aliases
 After the welcome message I added some aliases to make work easy also in the .bashrc file